clivehoward/DataDashboardDev/README.md

 #### Application Insights
 This is used to monitor the solution.

+#### ChartJS
+This is used to create charts in the Data Dashboard Web App.

 ## Deployment

 The solution was deployed to Azure using Azure DevOps.
 The deployment process was automated using Azure DevOps pipelines.

 ## Notes

+This solution was designed, architected, and created by myself.
+I also created separate tooling for ingesting study data collected in a variety of formats into the SQL database used by the dashboard.

-This solution was designed and created by myself and is here simply as an example of previous work.
-It is no longer being used commercially and there is no data stored in this solution.
+This solution is here simply as an example of previous work.
+It is no longer being used commercially or maintained and there is no data stored in this solution.